-This book chapter discusses challenges of community colleges, trends leading to enrollment growth, and the controversy over mission expansion; and offers suggestions for policy reform.
+This book chapter discusses challenges of community colleges, trends leading to enrollment growth, and the controversy over mission expansion, and offers suggestions for policy reform.

-This chapter was published in: Graham, P.A. & Stacey, G.S.
-(Eds.).
-The Knowledge Economy and Postsecondary Education: Report of a Workshop (2002).
-The National Academies Press.
+This chapter was published in The Knowledge Economy and Postsecondary Education: Report of a Workshop, edited by P. A. Graham and G. S. Stacey (The National Academies Press).